alanshlam/HoneyNet/README.md

 ### T-Pot Honeypot Deployment

 We have deployed the T-Pot honeypot on a cloud platform to collect malware files and monitor hacker activities.
-The following screenshot provides an overview of the [top 10 attacks](./data/Honeypot%20Attacks%20-%20Top%2010.csv), attack map, [attackers' OS distribution](./data/P0f%20OS%20Distribution.csv), [attackers by country](./data/Attacks%20by%20Country.csv), [username](./data/Username%20Tagcloud.csv) and [password](./data/Password%20Tagcloud.csv) tag cloud, [attackers' autonomous systems (AS)](./data/Attacker%20AS_N%20-%20Top%2010.csv) and source IPs, [detected Common Vulnerabilities and Exposures (CVEs](./data/Suricata%20CVE%20-%20Top%2010.csv), and [Suricata IDS alerts](./data/Suricata%20Alert%20Signature%20-%20Top%2010.csv) over the past 4 weeks.
+The following screenshot provides an overview of the [top 10 attacks](./data/Honeypot%20Attacks%20-%20Top%2010.csv), attack map, [attackers' OS distribution](./data/P0f%20OS%20Distribution.csv), [attackers by country](./data/Attacks%20by%20Country.csv), [username](./data/Username%20Tagcloud.csv) and [password](./data/Password%20Tagcloud.csv) tag cloud, [attackers' autonomous systems (AS)](./data/Attacker%20AS_N%20-%20Top%2010.csv), [detected Common Vulnerabilities and Exposures (CVEs](./data/Suricata%20CVE%20-%20Top%2010.csv), and [Suricata IDS alerts](./data/Suricata%20Alert%20Signature%20-%20Top%2010.csv) over the past 4 weeks.

 The statistical data from T-Pot Honeypots is also available in CSV format in the [data_folder](./data/).